 Nowadays NLP has reached the stage where you can just use plain English to write your tests.
 Suddenly, anyone can write a test as easily as they could describe the test to another human.
 Want a test that logs you into the system and then checks your profile?
 Well, you can just write a test script with those steps.
 The skill of testing isn’t about writing code, it’s about knowing what to test in order to verify the system works.
 Being able to do this in plain English greatly simplifies things and boosts productivity.

 It’s all too easy for management to overlook the importance of testing.
 That is, right up to the moment things go wrong.
 At which point the test team becomes the target of everyone’s ire.
 The problem with this view is it is rather short-sighted.
-If your test team failed to spot a bug it may not be a reflection on their performance.
+If your test team failed to spot a bug it probably isn’t a reflection on their performance.
 It is more likely to be a reflection on your lack of strategic focus on testing and quality management.

-At the heart of this approach must come intelligent use of autonomous testing.
-We won’t pretend autonomous testing can solve everything – sometimes you need manual and exploratory testing.
-Especially, if you are suffering the curse of the unreproducible bug.
-But, used strategically, autonomous testing can save you from a lot of heartache and pain.
+Intelligent test automation must be at the heart of your approach.
+We won’t pretend it can solve everything – sometimes you still need manual testing.
+But, used strategically, it can save you from a lot of heartache and pain.
 It shouldn’t be just an afterthought, it should be one of the first things you think of when planning a new product.